Belladonna or Deadly Nightshade Dangers and Atropine Uses

 Inhibiting Chemical Weapons

 Most chemical weapons that act on nerves belong to a group of chemicals known as organophosphates.
-These chemicals prevent acetylcholine from being broken down once it has done its job, so the acetylcholine continues to stimulate nerves.
-Atropine is used as an antidote to these nerve agents, since it blocks acetylcholine receptors, preventing the acetylcholine from reaching the nerves.
+These chemicals prevent acetylcholine from being broken down once it has done its job, so the neurotransmitter continues to stimulate nerves.
+Atropine is used as an antidote to the nerve agents.
+It blocks the acetylcholine receptors, preventing the acetylcholine from reaching the nerves.
 Military personnel may carry an atropine auto-injector to protect themselves from chemical weapons.

 The Bittersweet Nightshade Plant

-The bittersweet nightshade, Solanum dulcamara, is sometimes known as deadly nightshade.
-It's poisonous and can sometimes be deadly, but it's not as toxic as the true deadly nightshade.
+The bittersweet nightshade, or Solanum dulcamara, is sometimes known as deadly nightshade.
+It's poisonous and can occasionally be deadly, but it's not as toxic as the true deadly nightshade.
 An alternate name for the plant is woody nightshade.
 It's a perennial vine which is native to Europe and Asia but is widespread in North America.
 Like the deadly nightshade, the bittersweet nightshade belongs to the plant family known as the Solanaceae.

 The attractive flowers of the bittersweet nightshade have blue or purple petals.
 The petals are curved backwards, revealing a yellow or orange center.
 The berries are green when unripe and bright red when ripe.
 The leaf has one large lobe and a pair of small lobes at the base.